Crumbls/egent-setting/README.md

 ---

-Settings package for users using eGEnt.
+Settings package for users using eGent.

 ---